-Being physically active every day is important for the healthy growth and development of infants, toddlers and preschoolers, and lays the foundation for a healthy and active life.
-There are many ways that children can be active including involvement in active play, games, organised activities, sports and active transport.
+Being active every day is important for the healthy growth and development of children.
+It lays the foundation for a healthy and active life.
+Children can be active through active play, games, organised activities, sports and active travel.

-Make sure you give young children plenty of opportunities to move and be active throughout the day, both indoors and outdoors, and keep periods of inactivity no longer than one hour at a time.
+Give children plenty of opportunities to move throughout the day.
+Children should be active indoors and outdoors and should not be inactive for longer than one hour at a time.

-ECEC services should offer a wide range of play-based, active learning experiences that link to children’s interests, abilities, identity and prior knowledge.
+Services should offer a range of play-based learning experiences that link to children’s interests and abilities.

-From birth, babies should be provided with the opportunity to play on their tummy every day for short periods of supervised time, increasing with age and ability to help develop their movement skills.
-The 24 Hour Movement Guidelines recommend at least 30 minutes per day.
+Provide babies the opportunity to play on their tummy every day for short periods of supervised time.
+This helps babies develop their movement skills.
+Starting from birth, tummy time should increase with age and ability.
+National guidelines recommend at least 30 minutes per day.

 Tummy time helps babies:

 - Develop their movement skills- rolling, sitting, crawling and standing

 - Learn to lift their head and take weight through their arms